-The staged area for a short "sensory story" about a penguin that leaves for Spain (2 showings) was excellent:
+They also had a staged area for a short "sensory story" about a penguin that leaves for Spain (2 showings) and it was excellent.

-I spoke to many of the children, both those attending Julia's House and their siblings and loved every minute of it.
-I think due to the adrenaline pumping through my veins when doing any job like this (I am the same at weddings), my emotions didn't come into play at all…after all, this was a happy occasion and everyone was having a great time.
+I spoke to many of the children.
+Both those attending Julia's House and their siblings and I loved every minute of it.
+I think due to the adrenaline pumping through my veins when doing any job like this (I am the same at weddings), my emotions didn't come into play at all.
+After all, this was a happy occasion and everyone was having a great time.

 On the way home however, I am not ashamed to say that as I relaxed, I went into meltdown.
-Like any family, we have had our share of tragedies such as cancer, untimely deaths and so on but not much compares to seeing what some of these kids are going through, it's just not right.
+Like any family, we have had our share of tragedies such as cancer, untimely deaths and so on.
+However, not much compares to seeing what some of these kids are going through, it's just not right.

-Now the reason I am including this in the newsletter is certainly not for recognition because after seeing what the staff and volunteers do every day, day in day out, taking a few photos and shooting a bit of video is NOTHING!
+Now the reason I am including this in the newsletter is certainly not for recognition.
+After seeing what the staff and volunteers do every day, day in day out, taking a few photos and shooting a bit of video is NOTHING!
 The reasons I am writing about it are:

 If you live in Dorset or nearby, maybe visit the hospice yourself.
-They are having an open day on the 29th Feb but you need to call first before popping along so they have an idea of numbers.
+They have regular open days but you need to call first before popping along so they have an idea of numbers.
 Or you can simply make a donation online.

-Or if you are in another county or country, you can still make a donation or visit a similar charity near you.
-I feel not only humbled by the experience but also privileged to be a part of it and also glad to have at least done something for the hospice and children (that’s as soon as I get all these images processed and footage rendered).
+If you are in another county or country, you can still make a donation or visit a similar charity near you.
+I feel not only humbled by the experience but also privileged to be a part of it.
+I'm also glad to have at least done something for the hospice and children.
+That’s as soon as I get all these images processed and footage rendered.

-Please check out the video of Julia's House below with Martin Clunes and maybe give a donation through the Julia's House website or perhaps, do a little bit of work for a children’s hospice near you…every little helps in a large way ; )
+Please check out the video of Julia's House below with Martin Clunes.
+Maybe give a donation through the Julia's House website.
+Perhaps do a little bit of work for a children’s hospice near you.
+Every little helps in a large way ; )